Heyfara/sf-docker/README.md

 The Apache-PHP container is linked to the MySQL container so use can access your database using doctrine.

-Check the [wiki](https://github.com/Heyfara/sf-docker/wiki) out for more details/
+Check the [wiki](https://github.com/Heyfara/sf-docker/wiki) out for more details.